 Our key objectives are to care for children who have experienced or witnessed serious violence; reduce the incidence of bullying, cyber bullying and other cyber risks; and, advocate for the safety and wellbeing of children.

-Our programs are in one third of all Australian schools, and almost half of all Australian public libraries (reaching all 1,500 within the next three years) and we support 9,000 children in refuges or foster homes across Australia every year.
+Our programs are in one third of all Australian schools, and more than two thirds of all Australian public libraries (reaching all 1,500 within the next three years) and we support 10,000 children in refuges or foster homes across Australia every year.

 To keep children safe from violence.